The Bucks County Children and Youth Social Services Agency provides child protection services to children and families.

 Volunteers are required to attend 12 hours of training to provide the knowledge and background necessary to work with clients.
 They must also attend at least three of the monthly volunteer meetings where they will have the opportunity to exchange ideas with other volunteers.
 We ask for a time commitment of two to three hours per week for a minimum of six months to ensure our client's consistency and to gain their confidence.

 Volunteers can accept or refuse any assignment.
-We try to match volunteers both geographically and my interests.
+We try to match volunteers both geographically and by interests.
 We do not assign volunteers to cases where there is excessive violence or drug/alcohol abuse, or severe mental health problems.

-We provide an on-going support system for our volunteers by having monthly meetings, which allow volunteers to share ideas and cases.
+We provide an ongoing support system for our volunteers by having monthly meetings, which allow volunteers to share ideas and cases.
 The social worker assigned to the case is available at all times for consultation and support.
 The volunteer coordinator and supervisor provide added supervision and consultation.

 Since 1981, we have been matching volunteers with families in need.
 Our volunteers have brought a better quality of life to children.